Skip to content

 Each stage puts different pressure on the model.
 Matching the model to the pressure tends to be the cleanest way to keep quality up and costs down.

 filterModel — fast, cheap, directional.
 Stage 2 produces three-bucket triage with a short summary.
 The prompt is 50–150 tokens per paper and you'll call it on everything fetched, so throughput and cost matter more than nuance.
-Good picks: gemini-3.1-flash-lite, gemini-2.5-flash-lite, claude-haiku-4.5, gpt-5.4-nano.
+Good picks: gemini-3.5-flash-lite (the default), gemini-3.1-flash-lite (cheapest 3.x), gemini-2.5-flash-lite, claude-haiku-4.5, gpt-5.6-luna, gpt-5.4-nano.
 Anything pricier than Haiku is usually overkill at this stage.

 scoringModel — careful, calibrated, still batch-friendly.
 Stage 3 assigns a 0–10 score with a justification from the abstract, and downstream stages use those scores to pick what gets deep-analysed.
 Calibration matters more than at the filter stage, but it's still a per-abstract task that benefits from throughput.
-Good picks: gemini-3-flash, claude-sonnet-4.6, gpt-5.4-mini.
+Good picks: gemini-3.6-flash, gemini-3.5-flash, claude-sonnet-5, gpt-5.4-mini.
 Haiku 4.5 or a Flash-Lite model can work if your profile is very clear-cut.

 postProcessingModel — same as or stronger than scoringModel.
 Stage 3.5 compares top papers head-to-head for calibration, so calibration matters more than throughput.
 Most configurations set it to the same model as scoringModel.

 pdfModel — quality-sensitive, the most expensive slot.
 Stage 4 reads full PDFs, including figures, equations, and tables, and writes the structured deep analysis that feeds the briefing.
 Spending more here usually pays off in what lands in front of you.
-Good picks: gemini-3.1-pro, claude-opus-4.7, claude-sonnet-4.6, gpt-5.4.
-Cheaper fallback: gemini-3-flash or gemini-2.5-pro.
+Good picks: gemini-3.6-flash (cheapest output of the frontier Flash models), gemini-3.5-flash, claude-opus-5, claude-sonnet-5, gpt-5.6-sol.
+Cheaper fallback: gemini-2.5-pro. claude-fable-5 will work here, but this slot runs once per paper, so its 2× premium multiplies across the whole deep-analysis set — it's the least cost-effective place to spend it.

 briefingModel — editorial judgment and long context.
 Stage 5 writes the executive summary, themes, and paper cards.
 It holds your profile, the day's quick summaries and deep analyses, and recent briefing history in one context, so quality here correlates strongly with what you actually read.
-Good picks: gemini-3.1-pro, claude-opus-4.7, claude-sonnet-4.6, gpt-5.4.
-Cheaper fallback: gemini-3-flash works if you're willing to accept slightly less polished prose.
+Good picks: gemini-3.6-flash, gemini-3.5-flash, claude-opus-5, claude-sonnet-5, gpt-5.6-sol.
+Cheaper fallback: gemini-2.5-flash works if you're willing to accept slightly less polished prose.
+This is the one slot where claude-fable-5 is arguably worth its price: it runs once per briefing rather than once per paper, so the premium is bounded, and editorial judgment is exactly what it's strongest at.

 Example configurations